hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 - **Oracle Getter Functions Reverting Due to Overflows in OracleLibrary, TickMath, FullMath**

-  The GitHub issue concerns Oracle getter functions that occasionally revert due to an overflow issue.
+  The issue concerns Oracle getter functions that occasionally revert due to an overflow issue.
 The issue is found in TickMath, FullMath, and OracleLibrary functions which are based on the Uniswap V3 core and periphery repositories.
 These functions don't handle an overflow correctly when a value exceeds 256 bits, causing execution to revert.
 The recommended solution is to wrap these functions in an unchecked block.

   **Link**: [Issue #3](https://github.com/hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/issues/3)